ParmarManthanrajsinh/Cpp-GameProject-using-Raylib/README.md

 ### 4. 📝 Starter Template
 - A ready-to-use template that includes basic window initialization, game loop setup, and event handling.

+### 5. 🕹️ Tetris Game
+- Tetris is a classic puzzle game where you rotate and arrange falling blocks to clear lines and prevent the screen from filling up.

 ## 💻 Installation

 ### Prerequisites